Face fat can be baffling.

 Let’s eat the frog first:

-There are no amount of face stretches or exercises that you can do to slim your mug.
-Unfortunately, there’s no magic bullet or quick fix.
+There are no amount of face stretches, exercises, or skin treatments that you can do to slim your mug.
+There’s no magic bullet or quick fix.

 Table of Contents